sgjava/opencvmem/README.md

 }
 ```

-Note how mi is not uses Mat.release().
-No problem since we can fix this too.
-It
+Note how mi is uses Mat.release().
+We can fix this too.
+It is a simple matter of
-is a simple matter of generating mi.free().
+changing mi.release() mi.free().

 #### Fix Converters
 * Edit `modules/java/generator/src/java/utils+Converters.java`